He said hello and I said hi.

 READ PART TWO HERE: Love In The Middle of Somewhere

 I’ve spent four weeks in Ghana.
 I’m in the best hands I could ever find.
 These two don’t have their children around.
 I’m their child now.
 The man sees me around and begins to tease me.
 He had even given me a local name that translates as “Love is death.”
 He tells me, “If it’s a Ghanaian boy you want to marry, there are plenty here.
 When the lockdown is over, I can get you someone who wouldn’t run away.”
 He never stops teasing me and I enjoy it because any time I laugh, a broken piece inside of me gets fixed.
-I’ve started laughing a lot so very soon, I would be completely healed and be whole again.
+I’ve started laughing a lot so very soon, I will be completely healed and be whole again.

 —Agnes, Ghana